 In cases where these outputs are significant – eg patentable inventions, large databases, substantial pieces of software, or new research materials, such as antibodies, cell lines or animal models – applicants will need to include an outputs management plan explaining their planned approach.
 We will review this plan as part of our funding decision.

 4. Researchers (and their employers) should take a dynamic approach to outputs management.

 Outputs management plans should be reviewed throughout the research life cycle – as IP is created and developed, and as new opportunities for commercialisation arise.

 5. Researchers can use part of their existing Wellcome funding to cover the initial costs of protecting patents and registering designs arising from their Wellcome-funded research.
 After this, their employers are responsible for all additional costs of protecting, maintaining and commercialising that IP throughout its lifetime.

-6. If an award holder wants to further develop or commercialise Wellcome-funded IP, it must be in compliance with our funding conditions and policy on consent and revenue and equity sharing.
+6. If an award holder wants to further develop or commercialise Wellcome-funded IP, it must be in compliance with our funding conditions and consent and revenue and equity sharing policy.

 7. Where appropriate, we ask our award holders to make special provisions in their outputs management plans and commercialisation agreements for access in low- and middle-income countries.
 Please see our equitable access to healthcare interventions statement for more details.

 8. Wellcome-funded IP must not be used solely to block further research and development by others, either actively or passively.
 We expect registered IP to be abandoned if there is no credible plan to commercialise it and if it presents a barrier to other researchers.

 9. Funded organisations will need to complete and submit a Consolidated IP and commercialisation report to Wellcome each year, unless other bespoke reporting conditions for commercial entities have been agreed.